 EARNED INCOME TAX CREDIT (EITC)

-Washington recently passed the Working Families Tax Credit, or Recovery Rebate, which offers a flat credit to low-income households.
+Washington passed the Working Families Tax Credit, or Recovery Rebate, which offers a flat credit to low-income households.

 Rate (Fully-Refundable): Flat rate based on household size and income level